BrucePerens/ws_service/README.md

   def on_close(code : HTTP::WebSocket::CloseCode, message : String)
   end

+  # This is called when your WebSocket is connected.
+You may now send to the peer.
+  def on_connect
+  end

-  # This is called when a string data is received.
+  # This is called when string data is received.
   def on_message(message : String)
   end
 end